security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

         Select it, and then in the populated view beneath the list entries, select "Request" tab and then "Params" tab.
 Scroll down until you can see the "passcode" and "onlineid" named entries.
+These should be the values you submitted on your login attempt.

         You should see your {% if site.instructorcollab_username == 'deargle' %}identikey{% endif %} {% if site.instructorcollab_username == 'aov' %}TUid{% endif %} and fake password.